IntersectMBO/governance-actions/preview/2025-09-01-snek-budget/snek-budget.jsonld.md

 #### Article IV.1: proposing budgets

 - This proposal supports Cardano blockchain adoption, liquidity, and token infrastructure.

-- This proposal covers a shorter period than 73 epochs, which is permitted in this section of the Constitution, to match the Net-Change Limit period.

 #### Article IV.2: funds administration